 U.S. Envoy Won't Pay London's Daily Car Toll

-The Mayor of London is in trouble again.
+MICHELE NORRIS: The Mayor of London is in trouble again.
 The controversial Ken Livingstone has compared the U.S. Ambassador to Britain, Robert Tuttle, to a crook.
 The reason for this outburst?
-The refusal of the American Embassy in London to pay the so-called congestion charge, that's the fee that all drivers entering Central London must pay.
+The refusal of the American Embassy in London to pay the so- called congestion charge, that's the fee that all drivers entering Central London must pay.

 NPR's Rob Gifford reports.

-Mr. DAVID JOHNSON (U.S. Embassy Britain): The way we've approached this is not to dignify that kind of insult by responding to it.
+DAVID JOHNSON: The way we've approached this is not to dignify that kind of insult by responding to it.
 We don't want to encourage bad behavior, if you will, by responding to it.

 GIFFORD: Johnson says the charge is a tax and that diplomats are immune from domestic taxes in their postings under the Vienna Convention on diplomatic relations.
 Livingstone says the charge, which is one of his flagship policies, is a road toll, which diplomats have to pay.
 The debate is complicated by the fact that more than 50 embassies in London, from Algeria through Germany to Zimbabwe do pay the charge.
 Livingstone's office would today not comment on the issue.
 His opponents, however, were only too happy to.